nicoespeon/manawa/README.md

 # 🐠 Pomodory

-> This application is not affiliated, associated or endorsed by the Pomodoro Technique® or Francesco Cirillo.

 ## Why "Pomodory"?

 Remember [Dory][dory]?
 Dory suffers from short-term memory loss.
 She has trouble to focus.
 It surely makes her life hard!